LucasGCardoso/CacheMappingSimulator/README.md

 # CacheMappingSimulator
+## Introduction
-This repo is a work from college, which consists in simulating both associative and direct cache mapping.
+This repository is a work from college, which consists in simulating both associative and direct cache mapping.
+This code was all made by [me](https://github.com/LucasGCardoso), so, please, feel free to used it.

 ## Proposed Problem
 The objective of this work is to implement an algorithm for simulating both associative and direct cache mapping, for learning proposes.
 In this scenario I used 16 bit words, but this can be changed in the variables.